The Xometry app works best with JavaScript enabled!

 3. Radial Drilling Machine

-A radial drilling machine has its spindle mounted on an arm that can be rotated around the column while also allowing the drill head, spindle, and feed mechanism to move radially along the arm.
-This machine allows the operator to drill in various locations without having to reposition the workpiece.
+A radial drilling machine has its spindle mounted on an arm that can be radially swung (and locked) around the column while also allowing the drill head, spindle, and feed mechanism to move along the length of the arm.
+This machine allows us to drill in a wider area of locations without having to reposition the workpiece.

 4. Upright Drilling Machine